codeLabs-summer2021/3D-Model-World/README.md

 ### Motivation

-There have been a lot of attempts to build something like this.
-See for example Sketchfab's [experiment](https://labs.sketchfab.com/experiments/map/) and Polycam's [map](https://twitter.com/PolycamAI/status/1402366028852568065).
+There have been a lot of attempts to build something similar like this. _(See for example Sketchfab's [experiment](https://labs.sketchfab.com/experiments/map/) and Polycam's [map](https://twitter.com/PolycamAI/status/1402366028852568065))_.

-None of these attempts have ever shown the 3D objects embedded directly on the map - just a 2D map and a separate 3D view.
-This makes it hard to understand and appreciate the scale of these 3D structures.
-A lot of times how they fit in with the landscape is a crucial part (think of landmarks like Stonehenge).
+Our team thought it would be nice to expand on these great ideas and merge the 2D maps and 3D objects together.
+Doing this will let the user show the 3D objects embedded directly on a single interactable map.
+The great benefit here is that all objects can now be compared and viewed in a single environment.
+This also provides a true appreciation of scale.

 Besides just the prior attempts to make something like this there is a huge community of people scanning 3D objects, (see the hashtags #objectcapture or #1scanaday on Twitter).
-As of right now these people don't have an effeciant way to show off all their scans in a single enviroment; 3D Model World fixed that.
+As of right now these people don't have an efficient way to show off all their scans in a single environment; 3D Model World fixed that.

 ### Built With